fbpx

 Protecting pets from coyotes

-No matter where you live, you’ve likely had to learn how to protect your pets from coyotes and other predators.
-Whether its porcupine, coyotes, bobcats or bears, we live in a world with a rapidly increasing human population.
-This means more houses, which results in us continually infringing on wildlife’s resources.
+No matter where you live, you’ve probably encountered coyotes.
+This is why we wrote this guide for protecting pets from coyotes and other predators.
+Whether its porcupine, coyotes, bobcats, bears, or lions.
+We live in a world with a rapidly expanding human population.
+This means more houses, which means we are always infringing on wildlife’s resources.

 We are very strong believers in maintaining a symbiotic relationship with nature, so it’s important to us that we raise awareness on the issue.